lakor64/miniros/README.md

 1. Call LxInitialize to initialize lxcore.sys
 2. Register itself as the win32k callout handler, replacing/emulating win32k.sys functionality

-### psxsc.dll
-This is the POSIX relative to ntdll.dll, it's main purpose it so execute NT syscalls with service id 2 (0x2000 - 0x2FFF) that were previously registed by LXCore.
-It also exports all Linux/POSIX syscalls to the user-land.
-As no win32k syscalls will be called, POSIX process will never be converted to GUI processes.

-### psxcrt.dll
+### psxdll.dll
 This is a customized version of MUSL to provide a normal C runtime to the POSIX applications.
-This component makes use of psxsc.dll for replacing the syscall asm function call to redirect it to the proper handler.
+This component makes use of ntdll.dll for calling service 2 syscalls (the one registred by lxss.sys), the original "syscall" in MUSL becomes the syscall handler in ntdll.dll (see ntdll.S on ntoskrnl for info) It also provides exports for legacy SFU 3.5, altrough it might not be 1:1 compatible?

 ### csrss.exe/psxsrv.dll/psxss.exe
 I haven't finished checking if this can be correctly done, but the idea is to keep use csrss.exe to register a custom userland server for POSIX, like the original csrss.exe does with basesrv.dll or if we completely need a new psxss.

-### psxdll.dll
-If ever implemented and assumed it is correctly compatible, this will be a drop-in legacy replacement for SFU3.5 applications to ensure they still work under MiniROS.
-It will reference PSXCrt and PSXSc.